reactjs/react.dev/content/blog/2018-03-27-update-on-async-rendering.md

 ### New lifecycle: `getSnapshotBeforeUpdate`

+`embed:update-on-async-rendering/definition-getsnapshotbeforeupdate.js`

 The new `getSnapshotBeforeUpdate` lifecycle is called right before mutations are made (e.g. before the DOM is updated).
 The return value for this lifecycle will be passed as the third parameter to `componentDidUpdate`.
 (This lifecycle isn't often needed, but can be useful in cases like manually preserving scroll position during rerenders.)

 Together with `componentDidUpdate`, this new lifecycle should cover all use cases for the legacy `componentWillUpdate`.

+You can find their type signatures [in this gist](https://gist.github.com/gaearon/88634d27abbc4feeb40a698f760f3264).

 We'll look at examples of how both of these lifecycles can be used below.